-Amounts billed in accordance with contracted payment schedules but in excess of revenues earned are recognised as contract liabilities and recognised in the consolidated statement of financial position as contract liabilities under accruals, deposits received and other payables.
+Amounts billed in accordance with contracted payment schedules but in excess of revenues earned are recognised as contract liabilities in the consolidated statement of financial position.

 (r) Government subsidy

 Government subsidy is not recognised until there is reasonable assurance that the Group will comply with the conditions attaching to them and that the subsidy will be received.
 Government subsidy is recognised in profit or loss on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the subsidy is intended to compensate.
 Government subsidy that is receivable as compensation for expenses or losses already incurred for the purpose of giving immediate financial support to the Group with no future related costs is recognised in profit or loss in the period in which it becomes receivable and is recognised as other income.